-Environmental Sustainability and Museums
+Climate Action and Museums

-Museums can help advance carbon neutrality and climate change reduction.
-Museums are considered one of the most trustworthy sources of information in America, and as educational institutions, museums are valuable engines for understanding environment and climate issues.
-They have a distinctive ability to engage the public and the media with data, images, and knowledge.
-Museums are research hubs, and have contributed to climate change research across a variety of areas, including mining historical data in journals, archives, and natural history collections, and conducting current citizen science research.
-Museums test experimental technologies through exhibits such as comparative wind-powered generators, test gardens, and green building designs like living roofs, passive solar heating, and rainwater catchment.
+Museums can help advance carbon neutrality and respond to the impacts of climate change.
+Museums are considered one of the most trustworthy sources of information in America, and as such are excellent entry points for climate conversations, both community-oriented and internal.
+As educational institutions, museums are valuable engines for understanding environment and climate issues.
+They have a distinct ability to engage the public and the media with data, images, and context for knowledge-building.
+Museums are research hubs and have contributed to climate change research across a variety of areas.
+Museums are valuable pilot sites for experimental technologies through operations and exhibits.
 Museums are essential community infrastructure and local partners for achieving environmental sustainability goals.
 They are connected to their fellow nonprofits, educational systems, and local businesses, and can model green practices to inspire and collaborate with their communities to help reach desired outcomes.
 We urge Congress to:

-- increase funding for the Infrastructure Investment and Jobs Act's Sec.
-40541 Nonprofit Energy Efficiency Grant program a \$50 million pilot program to award grants for energy-efficiency materials upgrades to buildings owned and operated by 501(c)(3) nonprofit organizations, including museums. - include museums as named community partners and as eligible nonprofit organizations in legislation for funding opportunities and education initiatives. - provide supplemental funding to IMLS specifically to support climate change work in museums, including facility adaptations and resiliency work, as well as exhibits and programs.
+- Increase funding for the Infrastructure Investment and Jobs Act's Sec.
+40541 Energy Efficiency Materials Pilot Program for Nonprofits a \$50 million pilot program to award grants for energy-efficiency materials upgrades to buildings owned and operated by 501(c)(3) nonprofit organizations, including museums. - Increase funding for other museum eligible grant programs, such as the National Endowment for the Humanities (NEH) Climate Smart Program and to the Institute of Museum and Library Services (IMLS) specifically to support climate change work in museums, including facility adaptations and resiliency work, as well as exhibits and programs. - Include museums as named community partners and as eligible nonprofit organizations in legislation for energy and climate funding opportunities and education initiatives.